Optimizing Lipid Nanoparticle Formulation with Flow Imaging Microscopy

-We performed a study to show how FlowCam 8100 and FlowCam Nano can be applied to analyze aggregation and particle formation in an LNP formulation.
-The LNP formulations were exposed to one of two accelerated stability conditions (freeze-thaw stress and heat stress) to induce aggregation and degradation.
-Particle concentrations, sizes, and images of the stressed samples were analyzed using FlowCam 8100 and FlowCam Nano.
-The results of the study demonstrate the combined benefit of FlowCam instruments in LNP biopharmaceutical formulation monitoring and process improvement strategies.
+We conducted a study demonstrating how the FlowCam 8100 and FlowCam Nano can be used to analyze aggregation and particle formation in LNP formulations.
+These formulations were exposed to accelerated stability conditions (freeze-thaw stress and heat stress) to induce aggregation and degradation.
+Using FlowCam 8100 and FlowCam Nano, we analyzed particle concentrations, sizes, and images of the stressed samples.
+The study results illustrate the combined value of FlowCam instruments in monitoring LNP biopharmaceutical formulations and guiding process improvement strategies.

-While the differences in submicron (0.3 µm - 1 µm) particle size between samples were negligible, the subvisible (> 1 µm) particle size distribution generated by heating stress was shifted towards larger particle sizes relative to the distribution for particles generated by freeze-thaw stress.
-These results suggest that heating stress was more damaging to this LNP formulation than freeze-thaw stress.
+Notably, while submicron particle sizes (0.3 µm - 1 µm) showed negligible differences between samples, the subvisible (> 1 µm) particle size distribution from heat-stressed samples was shifted toward larger sizes compared to particles generated by freeze-thaw stress.
+This indicates that heat stress had a greater negative impact on the LNP formulation.

 FlowCam Nano and 8100 images after heat and freeze-thaw stress study